 Drivers must acknowledge temperature requirements for their shipment and report the temperature before, during, and after delivery.
 They must manually adjust the temperature as needed to make sure the produce does not spoil and must report any irregularities or temperature shifts.

 Specific documents must be provided to drivers before delivery and kept for recordkeeping purposes.
-These documents cover vehicle cleanliness, the trailer’s temperature, sanitation records, and procedure records.
+These documents cover:

-Shippers should look for FMSA-certified trucking companies that understand every required standard.
-Truckers should also regularly communicate with shippers to provide updates and any stalls along the way.
+You should look for FMSA-certified trucking companies that understand every required standard.
+Your truckers should also regularly communicate with you to provide updates and any stalls along the way.

 Seasonality is a significant component of produce logistics unless you live in California, where most fruits and vegetables grow all year.
 If that's not the case, you have to consider what season yields which fruits and vegetables.
 For example, Wisconsin produces cranberries from mid-September to mid-October.
 New Jersey's cranberry season lasts through mid-November.

-If your client’s final destination is on the East Coast, it makes more sense to source your cranberries from New Jersey.
+When your client's final destination is on the East Coast, how do you decide where to source?
+It makes more sense to source your cranberries from New Jersey.
 Change the destination to the Midwest, and Wisconsin would be a better option.

 Produce origin is also a critical factor regarding shelf life.
 Tighter shelf lives mean suppliers should be as close to the final destination as possible.
 If you have the option of sourcing strawberries from a local farm 4 hours away from the final destination versus a full day's trip, chances are you'd source your strawberries from the farm instead.

 Produce origin is also another factor consumers consider when shopping.
-More and more buyers are looking for locally grown, organic vegetables.
+More and more buyers—especially in grocery retail—are looking for locally grown, organic vegetables.
 Sourcing your supplies from local farms can leverage your competitive edge with buyers.

-This article is just the tip of the produce iceberg.
+This article is just the beginning of understanding produce logistics.
 With more consumers demanding fresh fruits and vegetables as part of their daily diet, produce logistics is at an all-time high.
+When you need expert guidance on shipping perishable goods, partnering with experienced supply chain solutions providers can help ensure your produce arrives fresh and on time.